 Kokinisto me Manestra – aromatic braised lamb shank with orzo & myzithra cheese ($28.00) was also recommended and definitely hit the spot.
 Very tender, meaty, fatty, and a must for those who love long braised meats.

-Arnisia Paidakia – grilled lamb chops with lemon-oregano vinaigrette & Kokkari potatoes ($38.00) included 3 reasonably sized chops that were cooked to our desired medium rare.
-The potatoes were very nice but bit too lemony.
+Arnisia Paidakia – grilled lamb chops with lemon-oregano vinaigrette & Kokkari potatoes ($47.50) included 3 reasonably sized chops that were cooked to our desired medium rare.
+The potatoes were very nicely done too. $32.50 for 2 of them during lunch time.
+Expensive but a must order here.

-Yiaourti Granita – yogurt sorbet with seasonal fruit granita & mint syrup – ($7) was recommended and hit the spot.
+Yiaourti Granita – yogurt sorbet with seasonal fruit granita & mint syrup – ($10) was recommended and hit the spot.
 The sorbet was slightly tart, while the granita added much more sourness to the dish.
 Refreshing.
+On another visit it was a citrus sorbet.

 OK: (Order if you like this dish)